danielalcalde/encap/README.md

   - <repo_dir_1>
   - <repo_dir_2>
 ```
 This will write the commit hash of the current commit in the repository to the .encap_history.conf file in the experiment folder.
-This can be useful if you want to keep track of the exact commit that was used for a specific experiment in case in the future you want to reproduce the results.
+This can be useful if you want to keep track of the exact commit that was used for a specific experiment in the case that in the future you want to reproduce the results.

 ## Configuring SSH (untested with newest features)
 The script can be also executed on a remote server through ssh.
 For this, a mirror of the local folder is created on the remote server.